zeek/zeek-docs/doc/scripts/base/frameworks/input/main.zeek.rst

    framework.

-   :description: A record describing the source.
+   :param description: A record describing the source.

    :returns: true on success.